The family of an Iowa teen who vanished after sending out a cryptic Snapchat is desperate to know if he is okay.

 There are no persons of interest at this time, the officer said.

-Investigators were able to get a phone ping in an area where Sharif’s phone was powered off a few hours east of the mall, Parizek told Oxygen.com — but added that searches of that area have not yielded any productive evidence.
+Investigators were able to get a phone ping in an area where Sharif’s phone was powered off a few miles east of the mall, Parizek told Oxygen.com — but added that searches of that area have not yielded any productive evidence.

 Additionally, Parizek said that investigators have received a lot of leads and tips, all of which they “treat like it’s the tip that will crack the case.”